certifaction/cli/README.md

 >```
 >
 >#### Description
->Return the API and its dependencies health.
+>Returns the API and its dependencies' health.
 The result is formatted as a JSON
 >array of dependency objects.
 Returns an error if the API or any of its
 >dependencies is not healthy.